flyingmachine/brave-clojure-web/content/5-language-fundamentals-overview.md

-First, you'll learn how to actually *do things* in Clojure: how to structure data, how to manipulate data with functions, and how to associate data and functions with names.
+First, you'll learn how to actually *do things* in Clojure: how to structure data, how to manipulate data with functions, and how to write functions.
 You'll also start learning how to think as a Lisp programmer.
 This will allow you to start playing with the language and building things for fun to help solidify your knowledge.

 Next, you'll learn Clojure's underlying structure by explaining the Clojure *reader* and *evaluation*.
 This will give you a crystal-clear